-You can’t talk about steakhouses in Montréal without mentioning downtown’s La Queue de Cheval.
+You can’t talk about steakhouses in Montréal without mentioning downtown’s La Queue de Cheval Steakhouse and Raw Bar.
 It is one of, if not the, most prestigious fine dining spots in the city.
 Known locally as “The Q,” this establishment is on par with any of New York’s swankiest steakhouses.
 Featuring signature cuts of aged USDA prime steaks dried in-house, La Queue de Cheval also serves Australian Wagyu beef, which is deliciously marbled and fatty.
 Nothing this amazing comes cheap, but in the end you get your money’s worth and more.
-The experience you’ll enjoy in The Q’s dining room, whiskey bar or cigar lounge is worth every penny and a cut above the rest. – 1181, De la Montagne Street
+The experience you’ll enjoy in The Q’s dining room, whiskey bar or cigar lounge is worth every penny and a cut above the rest.

-Located uptown, Rib ‘N Reef Steakhouse & Cigar Lounge offers a unique dining experience for meat and seafood lovers.
-In addition to elegant décor and impeccable table service, Rib ‘N Reef offers classic steakhouse dishes like beef tartare, Caesar salad and sirloin “flambée au poivre”—all prepared tableside!
-Choose to dine in various spaces, including the private VIP room in the wine cellar or the rooftop patio. – 8105 Decarie Boulevard
+Located uptown, Rib ‘N Reef offers a unique dining experience for meat and seafood lovers.
+From elegant decor to impeccable table service, Rib ‘N Reef’s menu offers classic steakhouse dishes like beef tartare, Caesar salad and Sirloin “Flambée Au Poivre” all prepared tableside!
+Choose to dine in various spaces, including a private VIP room right in the wine cellar or rooftop terrasse in the summer.

-Although not a steakhouse, Park Restaurant definitely deserves a mention.
+Although not a steakhouse, Park definitely deserves a mention.
 Chef Antonio Park’s restaurant is currently the only restaurant in Canada to import genuine A5 certified Japanese Kobe Beef—the most coveted and expensive beef in the world!
 At a little under $50 an ounce, the four and eight ounce cuts of majestically marbled beef will set you back $198 or $395 respectively.
-Alternatively, aged 1855 Black Angus cuts are available at a more modest price. – 378 Victoria Avenue
+Alternatively, aged 1855 Black Angus cuts are available at a more modest price.

-A Montréal institution known for their quality fare is Moishe’s Steakhouse.
-Located on Saint-Laurent Street, this local hotspot recently celebrated its 75th anniversary.
-It was also voted by Forbes magazine as one of the top 10 steakhouses in the world because if the old-world charm and rich heritage that flavour their dishes and service.
-Moishe’s Steakhouse offers classic cuts of meat charcoal-broiled to perfection, in addition to a late-night menu (after 9 p.m.) which sees these mains paired with an appetizer and coffee or tea for a preferred price of $25. – 3961 Saint-Laurent Boulevard
+A Montréal institution known for its reputation of menu quality is Moishes.
+Voted by Forbes Magazine as one of the top 10 steakhouses in the world, its old world charm and rich heritage shine through its dishes and service.
+Moishe’s Steakhouse offers not only classic cuts of meat charcoal-broiled to perfection, but it also offers some of them on a late night menu (after 9 pm), which sees these mains paired with an appetizer and coffee or tea for a preferred price of $25.

-Gibby’s is a classic steakhouse located in the heart of the Old Port.
+Gibbys is a classic steakhouse located in the heart of the Old Port.
 Housed in a magnificent 200 year-old building, your dining experience at Gibby’s will be one to remember.
 Historic stone walls, exposed-beam ceilings, cozy fire places and elegant décor provide the perfect backdrop to a romantic meal.
-Enjoy the finest seafood, expertly aged meats and extensive wine list. – 298 Place d'Youville
+Enjoy the finest seafood, expertly aged meats and extensive wine list.